Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Basic definitions of URT network characteristics

 \subsection{Topological characteristics of a URT network with dynamic demand}

-Understanding the topological characteristics of a URT network is helpful to identify high-importance stations and analyze network vulnerability.
-This paper first introduces the following three indices that were proposed based on complex network theory to describe the topological characteristics of a URT network with the consideration of dynamic passenger flow.
+Understanding the topological characteristics of a URT network is beneficial to identifying high-importance stations and analyzing network vulnerability.
+This paper first introduces the following three indices that were proposed based on the complex network theory to describe the topological characteristics of a URT network with the consideration of dynamic passenger flow.

-{\it Node degree weighted by passenger flow} (also known as intensity) calculates the passenger flow distribution of a network through passenger flow assignment to reflect the local importance of a network under the influence of travel demand.
+\begin{itemize} \item {\it Node degree weighted by passenger flow} (also known as intensity) calculates the passenger flow distribution of a network through passenger flow assignment to reflect the local importance of a network under the influence of travel demand.
 Let $D_i(t)$ denote the degree of station $i$ during time period $t$, and the equation can be written as follows.

 where $w_{ij}(t)$ is the weighted flow from node $i$ to node $j$ during time period $t$ and $\textbf{N}_{i}$ is the set of the nodes that directly connect with node $i$.